patricklynch/Cinder-Map-Editor/README.md

 - Lower Elevation -
 - Orbit: ALT + Middle Mouse, or arrow keys
 - Zoom: ALT + Right Mouse (left and right)

-OTHER NOTES:
-- The buttons on the control panel with labels in all caps do not work, but undo and redo will work with the above key commands.